Religious Studies

 Paper 3: Developments in Christian Thought

-And in the Christianity paper questions to be explored include How can Jesus be fully divine and full human?
-Is Christianity sexist? and Is Christianity compatible with a pluralist view in society?
+In the Christianity paper questions to be explored include How can Jesus be fully divine and full human?
+Are Christian views on gender outdated? and Is Christianity compatible with a pluralist view in society?

 The A-Level builds on the knowledge and understanding of religion and evaluative skills from GCSE, although is suitable for students who have not studied the GCSE in Religious Studies but have an inquisitive nature.